January 4, 2022

 Require tenants to get renters insurance

-Renters insurance is a crucial part of protecting your rental properties, especially in wildfire-prone areas where tenants and their possessions are at risk of damage that may not be covered under your landlord policy.
+Renter's insurance is crucial to protecting your rental properties, especially in wildfire-prone areas where tenants and their possessions are at risk of damage that may not be covered under your landlord policy.
 As a landlord, you should encourage or even require tenants to protect themselves and their belongings by investing in renters insurance.
 Looking for a carrier to recommend tenants?
-Azibo partnered with Sure to offer renters insurance policies with plans as low as $8/month.
+At Azibo, we provide comprehensive renters insurance policies that assure your residential tenants of the safety of their belongings.
+Our coverage protects a wide range of possessions, from essential items like laptops and furniture to recreational equipment like mountain bikes.
+We offer protection against various unfortunate events, including theft, fire, and other specified losses, with particular attention given to potential wildfire damages in most policies.

 Educate tenants and property managers effectively

-It’s not enough to be prepared for wildfires as a landlord — you also need to inform your tenants and, if you don’t self-manage, your property managers.
-This means preparing them for what to do or who to call if there is a suspected wildfire, sharing best practices on how to protect their possessions, and reminding them to check what’s covered under their renters insurance.
+As a property investor, it's not enough to be prepared for wildfires — you also need to inform your tenants and, if you don't self-manage, your property managers.
+This means preparing them for what to do or who to call if there is a suspected wildfire, sharing best practices on protecting their possessions, and reminding them to check what's covered under their renters insurance.
 If tenants are also responsible for maintaining the rental property, remind them to clear brush, mow high grass, and store flammable materials in non-flammable areas.
-This helps minimize risks if you live far from your rental properties and can’t regularly check on them.
+This helps minimize risks if you live far from your rental properties and can't regularly check on them.

 Take photo inventory of property and possessions

 Wildfires start quickly and can consume a property in a matter of minutes.
-Both rental property owners and their tenants should take photo evidence of their property and possessions in advance to help insurance carriers assess the damage at a later date.
-Don’t wait till wildfire season to take photo inventory and create an itemized list — it’s best to be prepared before a blaze strikes.
+Both rental property owners and tenants should take photo evidence of their property and possessions in advance to help insurance carriers assess the damage later.
+Don't wait till wildfire season to take photo inventory and create an itemized list — it's best to be prepared before a blaze strikes.

 How Azibo can help landlords navigate wildfire insurance